Mid leveltech

 Q5

-Tell me about a time when you discovered a critical bug right before a production release.
-What was the situation, what actions did you take, and how did the team respond?
+Tell me about a time when you discovered a major defect that almost made it to production.
+What was the situation, how did you identify it, and what was the outcome?

 Q6